Media Studies A Level Overview

-Media students study a variety of media issues and debates in various media formats.
-Students are taught the technical codes and conventions that are needed when constructing a film, storyboards, script writing, textual analysis, audience reception theories, advertising, magazines, television industry, digital editing skills, new media technologies, digital marketing, gaming, web design, and investigating the power of the media.
+Media Studies A Level allows students to explore several media issues and debates across various media formats.
+Throughout this course, they will learn the technical codes and conventions necessary for constructing films, storyboards, and scripts.
+They engage in textual analysis and examine audience reception theories.
+Additionally, they delve into advertising, magazines, the television industry, digital editing skills, new media technologies, digital marketing, gaming, web design, and the influence of media.

 AS Level (year 1)